Alopecia in animals: Diet

 Diet and nutrition can cause and/or contribute to alopecia in animals in the wild and in captivity.
 For example, a lack of sufficient ingestion of a protein in the diet of a group of captive gorillas in Gabon caused various health issues including the development of alopecia.
 The ingestion of plants present in the wild can cause alopecia if ingested in too large a quantity.
 For example, the presence of mimosine, an amino acid in Leucaena leucocephala plants, has led to alopecia in ring-tailed lemurs (Lemur catta) that consume this plant in Madagascar.

 Hormones and endocrine conditions

-Endocrinological conditions including hyperadrenocorticism and hyperthyroidism can cause localized alopecia in animals.
+Endocrinological conditions including Cushing's syndrome (hyperadrenocorticism) and hyperthyroidism can cause localized alopecia in animals.
 Alopecia resulting from hyperadrenocorticism is common in dogs and presents most often in the trunk region of the animal's body.
 Hyperthyroidism is a second condition that can cause alopecia and in contrast to hyperadrenocorticism, regions experiencing rubbing, the joints of the limbs, and the tail tend to be the most affected regions in dogs.